haoyu16/resume-assistant/README.md

-# Resume Writer Assistant
+# Resume Assistant

-Resume Writer Assistant is an AI-powered tool that helps you create professional LaTeX/PDF resumes.
+Resume Assistant is an AI-powered tool that helps you create professional LaTeX/PDF resumes.
 It provides intelligent suggestions and optimizations while you maintain full control over your content.
 The app features an intuitive interface for inputting your experience, education, certifications, and other details, with AI guidance to help you present your qualifications more effectively.

 ## Features
 - Interactive interface for inputting your personal information, skills, work experience, projects, education, and publications